Cubeir/Vanilla-RTX/README.md

 - It is recommended that you enable the pack in Global Resources instead of World resource packs, there's an issue in Minecraft that can sometimes cause incomplete copies of resource pack files.

-- To ensure your pack options or subpack changes are saved, you may need to apply the settings multiple times.
+- To ensure your subpack changes are saved, you may need to apply the settings multiple times.

 - Education Edition resources will only load if the pack is loaded in world settings.

-- If textures appears broken or fail to load, make sure that server, world, or realm resource packs are not overriding Vanilla RTX's files.
+- If textures appear broken or fail to load, make sure that server, world, or realm resource packs are not overriding Vanilla RTX's files.